CP499ColoradoCollege/CCSGA-Comments/README.md

    1. Install virtualenv: `pip3.9 install virtualenv`
    2. With ccsga_comments/backend as the present working directory, run `virtualenv venv` to create a subdirectory, called “venv,” to house the virtual environment.
    3. In ccsga_comments/backend, run `source venv/bin/activate` to enter the virtual environment.
-      1. Note that this command will need to be run every time the developer logs in, so the developer may wish to add the command (substituting the absolute path for `venv/bin/activate`) to their `~/.bash_profile` file if they have not done so already.
+      1. Note that this command will need to be run every time the developer logs in, so the developer may wish to add the command (substituting the absolute path for `venv/bin/activate`) to their `~/.bash_profile` file.
       2. The indication of having entered the virtual environment successfully is having `(venv)` on the left of the command-line prompt.
 3. Install python dependencies: from the `backend` directory, run `pip3.9 install -r requirements.txt`
 4. Database setup: